 Implementation and code considerations for the redesign

-I focused on optimizing the core interaction of configuring and managing communication settings.
+Maintaining WinWedge's extensive customization options while making them more discoverable.
 Many users only interact with WinWedge when hardware changes necessitate reconfiguration, so I aimed to make this process intuitive for non-IT specialists.

-To reflect TALtech's emphasis on utility over artistry, I wanted to extend WinWedge's practical interface while aligning it with other system-level Windows apps.
-This approach would make the software more approachable and feel like a natural extension of the operating system.
 And as a software design enthusiast and a fan of Apple's Human Interface Guidelines, I valued this opportunity to better grasp Windows' design principles and patterns.

 I also considered the migration implications of the dated but widely-used Windows Dynamic Data Exchange system which WinWedge uses for non-keyboard integrations.
 WinUI 3 may not support DDE natively, but Windows often allows mixing backend frameworks.
 Could DDE work in a modern WinUI wrapper?
 But I caught myself overengineering prematurely.
 This project was only meant to be a guiding vision, so I refocused on creating a sleeker, more intuitive interface design.